 She Made One Terrible Mistake

-Lizzie (Bonnie Root) and Janie (Marisa Rudiak) are best friends and have been there for each other when each other has had issues such as when Lizzie's parents begin to argue and look like they are going to divorce.
+Lizzie (Bonnie Root) and Janie (Marisa Rudiak) are best friends and have always been there for each other, such as when Lizzie's parents begin to argue and it looks like they are going to divorce.
 But they have a secret as they are quickly becoming alcoholics; drinking at parties, sneaking alcohol in to school and drinking in their rooms at home.
-Following a party Lizzie decides to driver Janie home in the pouring rain despite having been drinking.
+Following a party Lizzie decides to drive Janie home in the pouring rain despite having been drinking.
 Things don't go well as Lizzie crashes the car and whilst she survives Janie dies in the crash.
-With her parents separating, her best friend dead and the aftermath of her drink driving to deal with Lizzie faces a tough time to rebuild her life.
+With her parents separating, her best friend dead and the aftermath of her drink driving to deal with Lizzie faces a tough time trying to rebuild her life.

 But as I said "The Accident: A Moment of Truth Movie" is a movie of two halves and after the fateful night and the car crash we see Lizzie having to deal with the consequences of what happened.
 These range from having to deal with her alcohol addiction, being ostracized by her friends and of course the DUI trial.
 Truth be told it is all pretty typical of this sort of made for TV movie and seems more a case of the writers trying to push as many possible consequences on to the audience to make them realise the far reaching consequences of drinking and driving not only to the individual but also to the families.

 There isn't much else to say as to be honest "The Accident: A Moment of Truth Movie" is the mix of right and wrong.
 There are scenes where some of the acting is good but equally there are scenes where the acting is weak.
 The way the story unfolds whilst doing a nice job of highlighting the consequences doesn't always flow.
 And as is often the case with this sort of movie there are times where the focus is on being dramatic rather than being realistic.